AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 >[!TIP]
 >
->On Pro Staging and Production environments, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to restore an environment from an automatic backup.
+>On Pro Staging and Production environments, you must [submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to restore an environment from an automatic backup.

 ## Pro cluster scaling